AndrewBrianHall/uipath-governance-samples/readme.md

 scripts\deploy-rules.cmd
 ```
 ### Custom Rule Source
-The source code for the custom rules are available in the [uipath-sample-wfa-rules repository](https://github.com/AndrewBrianHall/uipath-sample-wfa-rules/)
+The source code for the custom rules is available in the [uipath-sample-wfa-rules repository](https://github.com/AndrewBrianHall/uipath-sample-wfa-rules/)